jstat/jstat/doc/md/overview.md

 ### Description

 jStat is a statistical library written in JavaScript that allows you to perform advanced statistical operations without the need of a dedicated statistical language (e.g. MATLAB or R).
+It is available for download on [Github](http://github.com/jstat/jstat).

 ### Architecture